-In a centralized world, users trust a particular hosting provider with data.
+In a centralized world, users trust a particular server with data.
 It’s assumed that the website will always be online, and if it goes down, you aren’t able to access that data.

-In a decentralized world, we’re able to increase the resillience of data by relying on multiple providers instead of a single provider.
+In a decentralized world, we’re able to increase the resilience of data by relying on multiple providers instead of a single provider.
 This means that if for some reason one service loses your data, another provider will have a copy.
-This is very similar to how distributed content delivery networks work.

 However, in a peer to peer or federated application, each of these servers is run by a different entity.
 It’s sometimes unclear how and when these servers are online.